HelSec/helsec.github.io/helsec/index.md

 ## Membership

 You can join HelSec Ry by filling [membership application](https://byte.flomembers.com/helsec/members/application).
+Or if you already are a member, you can login in https://byte.flomembers.com/helsec/user/login